Getting overdraft protection

 Overdraft protection and your credit score

-Your bank account may default if you don’t repay your overdraft balance by the deadline in your agreement.
+Your account may default if you don’t repay your overdraft balance by the deadline in your agreement.
 This could hurt your credit score.

 Learn more about credit scores.